marufbinsalim/phanes/README.md

 - takes in a list of emails
 - Creates user in supabase with randomly generated credentials in bulk
 - For the created users - sends an email to the users emails, with the login link and password

+## Made with the following:

+- supabase cli
+- deno
+- supabase sdk
+- resend for email sending